Top 25 Most Connected Campuses

-Rose-Hulman is the only Indiana college or university on the top 25 list.
-The University has made substantial improvements to its computing network and systems over the years.
-All faculty and students have laptops and the majority have wireless capabilities.
+Rose-Hulman, ranked 5th, is the only Indiana college or university to make the top 25 list.
+Known for its strong programs in engineering and technology, Rose-Hulman has made substantial improvements to its computing network and systems over the years.
+The university ensures that all faculty and students have laptops, and the majority of students have wireless capabilities.
+This accessibility to technology enhances the academic experience and allows students to collaborate, conduct research, and engage with the wider digital world.

 The Top 10 Most Connected Colleges are: